Step 2. Specify Object Storage Account

 To use a gateway server, select the Use the following gateway server check box and choose an appropriate server from the list.
 You may want to use a gateway server, for example, if your organization has NAT or different types of firewalls and your access to the internet is limited.

-If you choose not to use a gateway server, make sure that all scale-out repository extents have direct internet access.
+If you do not select the Use the following gateway server check box, you must make sure that all scale-out repository extents have direct internet access.

 For information on considerations and limitations for using gateway server, see Considerations and Limitations.